fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/api-reference-net/events-net.md

 ```

-visualisationObject.Events.AttachDataLoadEvent(FusionChartsEvents.DataLoadEvents.DATALOADED, "OnDataLoaded");
+visualizationObject.Events.AttachDataLoadEvent(FusionChartsEvents.DataLoadEvents.DATALOADED, "OnDataLoaded");

 ```

 In the above code:

-* `visualisationObject` is the object for FusionCharts.Net Visualization.
+* `visualizationObject` is the object for FusionCharts.Net Visualization.

-* `Events` is the object of `visualisationObject` object.
+* `Events` is the object of `visualizationObject` object.

 * `AttachDataLoadEvent` is a method of `Events` object.